tonybutzer/etscrum/00-presentation/slide-storyboard.md

 > "Time is money.
 Remove things that reduce your effectiveness at the job." - Tim Ferris
     - simple solutions
         - bash versus kubernetes
+        - MARKDOWN - it works across your project steps.
     - work from home
     - communicate using teams
     - repeatable technologies
         - git
         - docker
-    - agile processes - focus on outcomes
+    - agile processes - focus on outcomes and customers
+        - manage the queue - be careful with estimates - they usually don't work here
     - SELF DOCUMENTING TECHNOLOGIES
         - Makefiles & Dockerfiles
         - jupyter